ppresto/consul-learn/README.md

 ```

 # LAB 2
 We previously established a connection by directly running consul connect proxy in developer mode.
 Realistically, services need to establish connections to dependencies over Connect.
-Let's register a service "web" that registers "socat" as an upstream dependency in its sidecar registration
+Let's register a service "web" that registers "socat" as an upstream dependency in its sidecar registration so we avoid manually starting this upstream.

 ## Configure web services
 ./consul.d/web.json: